-Beginning of Semester: Students may login to ANGEL early, but the courses will not be available for students to access until the first day of class.
+Beginning of Semester: Students may login to Blackboard early, but the courses will not be available for students to access until the first day of class.
 Double check your registration to make sure you are still enrolled and email your instructor if you are concerned.

-Students who Register Late: Students who register late may have to wait up to 24 hours to gain access to the ANGEL course.
+Students who Register Late: Students who register late may have to wait up to 24 hours to gain access to the Blackboard course.
 If your course does not appear within 24 hours, check your registration and contact your instructor.

 How long do online courses last?